Advertisement

 Kelp bass, aka Calico bass, are quite territorial and often reward persistent anglers.
 Jim Hendricks

-Also known as Calico bass, kelp bass is a resident of North America’s Pacific coast California and northeastern Baja Peninsula that ranges from the Columbia River, Washington, to Magdalena Bay, Baja California.
+Also known as calico bass, kelp bass is a resident of North America’s Pacific.
+It is prized in California and the northeastern Baja Peninsula and ranges from the Columbia River, Washington, to Magdalena Bay, Baja California.
 It is usually found in or near kelp beds, around rock jetties and breakwaters, and over reefs or sunken structures, mostly in shallow water, but sometimes as deep as 150 feet.

-And since kelp bass don’t migrate and they tend to be territorial, that makes them susceptible to persistent presentations.
+Since kelp bass don’t migrate and they tend to be territorial, they are susceptible to persistent presentations.
 The larger specimens often come from deeper lairs.
 The current IGFA All-tackle World Record of 14 pounds, 7 ounces was set in Newport Beach, California, back in 1993.

 Tube lures are very effective on barracuda in shallow water.